-# Pypot: A Python lib for Dynamixel motors control
+# Pypot ⚙️ A Python library for Dynamixel motor control

-- define the structure of your particular robot and control it through high-level commands,
+- define kinematic chains of a custom robot and control it through high-level commands (Forward & Inverse Kinematics),

-- define primitives and easily combine them to create complex behavior.
+- define primitives (motions applying to motor groups) and easily combine them to create custom complex behaviors (Robot dance, arm shaking, writing with a pen…).

 All those creatures are based on a combination of standard dynamixel actuators, 3D printed parts and open-source electronics such as Arduino boards.
 Both the hardware (3D models, electronics…) and software can be freely used, modified and duplicated.

 ## 💻 Installation

 If you are using a Poppy robot embedding a Raspberry Pi, Pypot is already shipped with it.
 For custom robots, just type ⌨️ pip install pypot in your system terminal!